ImuS663/ToHevc/README.md

 ## Output

-Both scripts will create an `output` directory in the current working directory and save the converted video file there.
+Both scripts will create an `output` directory in the video directory and save the converted video file there.

 ## Examples